jaclu/tmux-menus/README.md

 I find them rather lacking and since they are written as hard to read one-liners, I preferred a more integrated approach with navigation and simple adaptability, also covering more than just panes and windows.

-Not only meant for beginners, I use it myself regularly for tasks I can't be bothered to learn by heart, stuff that doesn't have a short-cut or when direct typing would be much longer.<br>
+Not only meant for beginners, I use it myself regularly for

-Example: Kill the server directly is min 11 keys: `<prefix> : kill-ser <tab> <enter>` <br>
+- When direct typing would be much longer.<br> Example: Kill the server directly is min 12 keys: `<prefix> : kill-ser <tab> <enter>` <br> with the menus it is 5 keys: `<prefix> \ A k y ` <br>

-with the menus it is 5 keys: `<prefix> \ A k y ` <br>
+- Tasks that would need external scripts in order to avoid hard to read excessive bind one liners, such as Break pane to new window with sanity check.

-I have also tried to add some more general items, that might be helpful to others.
-It's fairly easy to add/remove items to fit your specific needs.
+- Things I use to seldom to remember as shortcuts.

 ## Usage